samsonDzealot/AI-Running-Coach-App/README.md

 * **Backend:**
     * **Node.js (TypeScript):** The runtime environment for the server-side application.
     * **Drizzle ORM:** A type-safe ORM for interacting with databases, ensuring data integrity and developer efficiency.
-    * **AI Integration:** Core AI features are powered by sophisticated models and algorithms, processing user data and generating coaching insights. *(We are keeping this general as the core AI logic is in TS)*
+    * **AI Integration:** Core AI features are powered by SOTA models from providers like OpenAI.
+In  production, it is presumed that the AI will be activated via Serverless API calls.
+For local implementation, open-source models can work fine. *(It's worthy of note that the core AI logic is in TS - this was a matter of convenience since a lot of other aspects of the project were already written in TypeScript)*
 * **Tooling:**
     * **npm / Yarn:** Package managers for managing project dependencies.